TKO Continuous Sparring (Muay Thai Style Stand Up only) Rules

 • A referee may give a caution to a fighter.
 A caution means a warning given by a referee to a fighter for breaking the rule.
 In order to do this he doesn’t need to stop the fight, and may reprimand the fighter during the fight.

-Every round is separately evaluated by the referee according to a positive criteria that will gain a fighter points and negative
+Every round is separately evaluated by each of the judges according to a positive criteria that will gain a fighter points and negative

 Criteria that will earn points:

-Positive Referree Criteria (That Will Earn a Fighter Credit towards Victory)
+Positive Judges Criteria (That Will Earn a Fighter Credit towards Victory)

 • clean and controlled scoring punches and kicks